-Download a print copy of the CV on this site.
+Download a print copy of my CV.

 1998 University of Arkansas, Fayetteville, Arkansas

 PhD in English.
 Dissertation: Dos Passos and the Discourse of Community: Revolution and the American Family, 1900-1929.
 Director: Charles H. Adams.
 Ann Arbor: UMI, 1999.
 9920313.
 Dissertation available on Scribd.
 Comprehensive exams completed in American Literature 1865-1990, the novel, and Henry James.

 MA in English

 1985 Penn State University, Shenango Campus, Sharon, Pennsylvania

 AA in Letters, Arts, and Sciences, with distinction

 Quality Matters™ Peer Review Certification.
 7-14 July 2010.
 Updated November 2011.

 Frye Leadership Institute (now Leading Change).
 Fellow 2007.
 Sponsored by CLIR, EDUCAUSE, Emory University.
 Atlanta, GA.
 3-14 June 2007.

 2008-2014 Retired.
 Instructional Technologist, Academic Excellence Center, Cuyahoga Community College, Eastern Campus.
 Support faculty integration of technology in teaching and learning, explore emerging technologies, support faculty course design and best practices, manage Academic Excellence Center at Eastern Campus.
 Work in this position includes the following: